peoplepill id: billy-cobham

 Biography

-William Emanuel Cobham Jr. (born May 16, 1944) is a Panamanian-American jazz drummer who came to prominence in the late 1960s and early 1970s with trumpeter Miles Davis and then with the Mahavishnu Orchestra.
-According to AllMusic's reviewer, Cobham is "generally acclaimed as fusion's greatest drummer".
-He was inducted into the Modern Drummer Hall of Fame in 1987 and the Classic Drummer Hall of Fame in 2013.
+William Emanuel Cobham Jr. (born May 16, 1944) is a Panamanian–American jazz drummer who came to prominence in the late 1960s and early 1970s with trumpeter Miles Davis and then with the Mahavishnu Orchestra.

 Biography

 Born in Colón, Panama, Cobham moved with his family to Brooklyn, New York, when he was three.
-His father worked as a hospital statistician during the week and played piano on weekends.
-Cobham started on drums at age four and joined his father four years later.
-When he was fourteen, he got his first drum kit as a gift after being accepted to The High School of Music & Art in New York City.
-He was drafted in 1965, and for the next three years he played with a U.S. Army band.
+His father, Manuel, worked as a hospital statistician during the week and played piano on weekends.
+Cobham started playing drums at age four, and joined his father four years later.
+When he was 15, he got his first drum kit as a gift after being accepted to The High School of Music & Art in New York City.

-After his discharge, he became a member of Horace Silver's quintet.
+He was drafted in 1965, and played with a U.S. Army band for the next three years.
+After his discharge, he joined Horace Silver's quintet.
 He played an early model electric drum kit given to him by Tama Drums.
-He was a house drummer for Atlantic Records and a session musician for CTI Records and Kudu Records, appearing on the albums White Rabbit by George Benson, Sunflower by Milt Jackson, and Soul Box by Grover Washington Jr.
+He was a house drummer for Atlantic Records and a session musician for CTI and Kudu, appearing on the albums White Rabbit by George Benson, Sunflower by Milt Jackson, and Soul Box by Grover Washington Jr.

-Baku Jazz Festival 2007
+Baku Jazz Festival, 2007

-In 1984, he played in the band Bobby and the Midnites, a side project for Bob Weir of the Grateful Dead, with Bobby Cochran and Kenny Gradney, and recorded the album Where the Beat Meets the Street.
-In 1994, he joined an all-star cast Greek Theatre in Los Angeles and the results appeared on the album Stanley Clarke, Larry Carlton, Billy Cobham, Najee and Deron Johnson Live at the Greek.
+In 1994, he joined an all-star cast Greek Theatre in Los Angeles; the results appeared on the album Stanley Clarke, Larry Carlton, Billy Cobham, Najee and Deron Johnson Live at the Greek.
 The concert was predominantly Clarke's music, but all the musicians contributed material.

 In 2006, Cobham released Drum 'n' Voice 2, a return to the 1970s jazz-funk sound, with guests including Brian Auger, Guy Barker, Jeff Berlin, Frank Gambale, Jan Hammer, Mike Lindup, Buddy Miles, Dominic Miller, Airto Moreira, John Patitucci, and the band Novecento.
 The album was produced and arranged by Pino and Lino Nicolosi for Nicolosi Productions.
-In 2009, he released Drum 'n Voice 3.
+In 2009, he released Drum'n' Voice 3.
 Guests included Alex Acuña, Brian Auger, George Duke, Chaka Khan, Bob Mintzer, Novecento, John Scofield, and Gino Vannelli.

 Discography